-- 1. Discuss the meaning and purpose of ethics. - 2.
-Explain ethical standards pertaining to informed consent and record keeping. - 3.
-Understand managed care ethical issues and various malpractice liabilities. - 4.
-Acknowledge ethical guidelines of confidentiality. - 5.
-Clarify relevance of managing boundaries and avoiding dual relationships. - 6.
-Expound upon ethical issues and therapist values in marital and family therapy. - 7.
+- 1. Discuss two meanings and purposes of ethics. - 2.
+Explain two ethical standards pertaining to informed consent and record keeping. - 3.
+Understand three managed care ethical issues and various malpractice liabilities. - 4.
+Acknowledge three ethical guidelines of confidentiality. - 5.
+Clarify two rationales for managing boundaries and avoiding dual relationships. - 6.
+Expound upon two ethical issues and therapist values in marital and family therapy. - 7.
 Communicate suggested response to a subpoena. - 8.
-Interpret various codes of ethics. - 9.
-Reiterate ethics of therapist competence.
+Interpret three various codes of ethics. - 9.
+Reiterate two ethics of therapist competence. - 10.
+The information was current and accurate. - 11.
+The instructor was responsive to participants (timely responded by email, if requested). - 12.
+There was accessibility for distance-learning support (questions/problems addressed effectively and timely). - 13.
+The course technology was user-friendly